 - A Manual Dataset is one that is hand entered and edited directly in the LityxIQ user interface.

 - An Internal dataset is one created by LityxIQ.
 An example of an internal dataset is a Scoring Catalog created by Predict for storing results of scoring jobs.
-Generally, you cannot edit internal datasets, but you can create other datasets based on them.
+Generally, you cannot edit internal datasets, but you can browse them and create other datasets based on them.